Jay-Gokani/jaykemon/README.md

 This game was inspired by Episode 24 of Pokemon, appropriately named 'Haunter vs Kadabra'!

-The aim of the game is to take down the enemy Kadabra in a Pokemon battle, by choosing Haunter's moves and using the available items.
+As Ash Ketchum alongside Haunter, you face off against Gym Leader Sabrina and her Kadabra in a Pokemon battle.
+By choosing Haunter's moves and using the available items, your aim is to win!

 ![](https://static.wikia.nocookie.net/pokemon/images/6/60/TB024_13.jpg/revision/latest?cb=20131105221914)